emilyhammes/emilyhammes.github.io/8x7charlieplexed/index.md

 ## The Laser Cut Case
 ### Soldering the Arduino Nano
 1. Solder the pin headers onto the arduino nano so that the pins point up on the same side as the USB.

 Note: this is the opposite side to what is normally shown on the internet.

 ### Building the Case
 1. Glue the front and sides together leaving the back pannel unglued.
-2.

-## The 3D Printed Case
+It is often useful to use the back to make sure all parts are alligned, but be very careful not to get glue on the back pannel!
+2. Wait for glue to dry.
+3. Once glue is dry, place the offset angles into the case.
+4. Plug pins 2-9 of the Arduino into the shield.
+5. Place the shield and arduino into the case.
+6. Assembel the T-shaped offset, and place it into the case.
+7. Close the case.
+Friction should hold the back in place.

 ## Uploading Code for Snakes
 <iframe id="ytplayer" type="text/html" width="640" height="360"